 You may also begin to have problems with your hearing.
 Over 40 per cent of people aged 50 and older will experience some form of hearing loss.

 Although it isn’t always possible to prevent hearing loss from happening, there are a few steps you can take to reduce its severity.
 For example, by controlling the sound levels around you, such as adjusting the volume of the TV and avoiding loud events or noisy work environments, and taking extra care of your ear health, you should be able to keep your hearing in check.
+Make sure also to have your hearing testing done by a doctor before buying any hearing devices.

 Being aware of these potential problems and your treatment options should help you grow old more healthily.